thewebkid/lit-gauge/README.md

     rgba(0,0,0,0) 265.00deg
   );

-  // styles for the label at the bottom center
+  /* styles for the label at the bottom center*/
-  --label-bg: #000; // the label that shows the current value inside --label-color:#fff; // font color of the label --label-min-width:3em; // customize to your value so the container does not jiggle when updating the value
+  --label-bg: #000; /*  the label that shows the current value inside*/ --label-color:#fff; /*  font color of the label*/ --label-min-width:3em; /*  customize to your value so the container does not jiggle when updating the value*/

-  // ticks/label styles
+  /*  ticks/label styles*/
-  --tick-color:#fff; //the tick line color --tick-label-color:#fff;// the outer numeric tick label colors --tick-label-shadow:0 1px 1px black;//shadow to apply to the tick-labels to enhance visibility
+  --tick-color:#fff; /* the tick line color*/
+  --tick-label-color:#fff;/*  the outer numeric tick label colors*/ --tick-label-shadow:0 1px 1px black;/* shadow to apply to the tick-labels to enhance visibility*/

-  //dial styles
+  /* dial styles*/
-  --dial-background:rgb(22,22,22);//the main inner color --dial-gradient:none;//you can play with gradients to create your own lighting effect
+  --dial-background:rgb(22,22,22);/* the main inner color*/ --dial-gradient:none;/* you can play with gradients to create your own lighting effect*/
-  --dial-shadow: 0 0 1em .25em rgba(122,122,122,.8), inset 0 0 2em #bbb;//used to enhance the space between the color thresholds.
+  --dial-shadow: 0 0 1em .25em rgba(122,122,122,.8), inset 0 0 2em #bbb;/* used to enhance the space between the color thresholds.*/
-  --dial-border-width: 1px;//the dial border is where the outer ring meets the color threshold bands --dial-border-color:#111;
+  --dial-border-width: 1px;/* the dial border is where the outer ring meets the color threshold bands*/ --dial-border-color:#111;
-  --hand-color: #ddd; //the needle color
+  --hand-color: #ddd; /* the needle color*/
 }
 </style>
 ```